amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-06.md

 /// initialize audio in the world.
 This will eventually include
 /// the background tracks as well as the sound effects, but for now
-/// we'll just work on sound effects. pub fn initialize_audio(world: &mut World) {
+/// we'll work on sound effects. pub fn initialize_audio(world: &mut World) {
     let sound_effects = {
         let loader = resources.get::<DefaultLoader>();